THE DESIGN ERA

 Valuable typographic options (including hand-tweaking text kerning, and justified text) that were routine for production craftspeople were abandoned or declared passé by designers who lacked the basic patience and minimal technical skill those options required.

 The resulting decline of functionality has helped to make the “decline of print” a self-fulfilling prophecy.
 This is not to deny that electronic media would have taken a huge chunk out of print in any case.
 But the incompetence of designers has largely obscured the enduring value of print media for certain important uses—notable the communication of complex information of all sorts.
-Since that low standard of quality and productivity has been the norm throughout the developement of the Web and other electronic media, nobody ever even realized that these media could maintain a much higher standard of quality than they have ever in fact achieved.
+Since that low standard of quality and productivity has been the norm throughout the development of the Web and other electronic media, nobody ever even realized that these newer media, too, could maintain a much higher standard of quality and usefulness than they have ever in fact achieved.

 Who teaches the typography and production courses in schools?
 The designers who fiddle with the files and dump them on the pre-press people.
 There are a lot of out-of-work designers who are eager to take teaching positions.
 (Designers tend to be unemployed after they reach about forty years of age, since most of them can do little that cheaper, cuter, more submissive twenty-somethings can’t do.)
 Who writes the books and articles and Web pages on typography?
 Designers who view publication as self-promotion, which is a desperate need in a market glutted with dime-a-dozen talent.

 For these reasons, much of what designers write and say about type (and graphic technicalities generally) cannot stand checking against even the basic facts documented in the literature produced and used by typographic production professionals—including the foundry specimen books.
 This literature covers whole ranges of knowledge of which few designers are even aware.
 (An extreme example of how bad a book about type can be when written by a designer is the so-called Typographic Desk Reference, reviewed in some detail below.)